A Visitor’s Guide to Stow-on-the-Wold…

 Or walk a bit of the Cotswold Way which runs 100 miles from Chipping Campden via some wonderful Cotswold sites like Broadway Tower, Hailes Abbey, Sudeley Castle and Iron Age Hill Forts on Cleeve Hill above Cheltenham all the way down to Bath.

-We encourage you to visit the Bolthole Retreats website where you will find links to walks with each of the properties in the Stow-in-the-Wold area.
-Or visit the Cotswold AONB website.
+We encourage you to visit the Cotswold AONB website where you will find links to lots of walks.

 Cowley Manor is a secluded and tranquil venue to escape and relieve yourself from the stresses of everyday life.
 The award-winning spa has two swimming pools, a steam room, sauna and relaxation area.
 In the summertime, recline on the sun loungers by the outdoor heated pool and enjoy the bar and full waiter service on offer.
 There’s also a full range of treatments available using Cowley Manor’s very own nurturing Green & Spring products.